The Lib Dem Plan for Winchester

 Greener, Faster

-We need urgent action to tackle climate change.
-After years of Conservative foot-dragging – and their repeated attempts to slow down our plans, we have to get greener, faster.
+We need urgent action to tackle the climate emergency.
+After years of Conservative foot-dragging – and their repeated attempts to slow down our plans, we have to go greener, faster.

 What we have done